 Splitting bills when you're paying via credit card or debit card can get hairy.
 It's often easier to have one person pay and everyone else pay that person back.
 But even that can get tough unless you want to start accepting checks.

 Enter money-sending apps.
 These apps make for a convenient, painless way to transfer cash from yourself to friends and family, or vice versa.
 These make sharing expenses painless and quick.
 Plus, there’s no longer an excuse for that one friend to conveniently forget to pay you back for months on end.

 Deal of the Day: Chase is now offering a $200 cash bonus when opening a Total Checking® Account.
 No minimum deposit and all deposits are FDIC insured up to the $250,000 per depositor maximum.

 Chime is an award-winning financial app and debit card with a lot of great features to make it easy to send money to your friends and family.

 Chime has no minimum balance requirements and no monthly fees, which means anyone can benefit from its offerings.
 One useful service it offers is SpotMe® which safeguards you from expensive overdraft fees.
 SpotMe® can give you between $20 and $200 to cover expenses, even if your account is empty.
 You automatically repay the debt with your next direct deposit, fee-free.

 Chimes Pay Friends feature lets you send money to your friends.
 All you need is their phone number.
 You can send up to $2,000 per month this way, with no fees.

-Cons: There are no physical branches.
+Cons: There are no physical locations.